1-Platform/one-platform/cli/generator-op-microservice/README.md

 # One Platform Microservice Generator

-One platform's server-side microservice genrerator with GraphQL and REST support.
+One platform's server-side microservice generator with GraphQL and REST support.

 ## Installation Instructions